uspgamedev/STEAMING/README.md

 ### TOO LONG, DON'T WANT TO READ

-If you don't want to read this *README*, just go ahead and dive in the *clean_template* or the *example_template*.
-Both are well documented (or so I hope...), and are made to be easily understood.
+If you don't want to read this *README*, just go ahead and dive in the *clean_template*.
 You can check this *README* or other *READMEs* in the template for further explanations anytime you need (don't forget the [*HUMP* documentation](http://hump.readthedocs.io/en/latest/) as well).
 For a little more indepth of the template, just continue reading.

 ### Drawing Stuff